top of page

 Type II diabetes (T2DM), hypertension, sleep apnea and other respiratory disorders, non-alcoholic fatty liver disease, osteoarthritis, lipid abnormalities, gastrointestinal disorders, or heart disease

-Identified by the American Society for Metabolic and Bariatric Surgery (ASMBS)
+Identified by the American Society for Metabolic and Bariatric Surgery (ASMBS) & International Federation for the Surgery of Obesity Metabolic Disorders (IFSO)

 WHAT IS THE PROCESS?